hsbc/bqtools/BQSYNCUSAGE.md

 NB Tested in Python 2.7 and Python 3.6 and with bigquery libraries from 0.32.0 to 1.23.1 not all features are supported in older libraries such as clustering etc. Testing has also avoided those so far.
-If you are interested in testing and improving and contributing ideas contact mike.moore@hsbc.com
+If you are interested in testing and improving and contributing ideas raise issues on the project or take a fork and propose pull requests.

 As failures can occur it is best to make sure a lifecycle rule of delete after 1 day is set on the buckets for usage.